runlikeforrestgump/emacs/README.md

 You can use the menu bar by typing <code>M-`</code> or <code>&lt;F10&gt;</code> (both of which run the command <code>tmm-menubar</code>).
 You can use the up and down arrow keys to move through the menu to different items, and then you can type <code>&lt;RET&gt;</code> to select the item.
 Each menu item is also designated by a letter or digit (usually the initial of some word in the item's name).
 This letter or digit is separated from the item name by '==>'.
 You can type the item's letter or digit to select the item.

-When you're in the menu bar's minibuffer, you can press <code>&lt;PageUp&gt;</code> to move to the Completions buffer, where you can move point to the item you want and then press <code>&lt;RET&gt;</code> to select it.
+When you're in the menu bar's minibuffer, you can press <code>&lt;PageUp&gt;</code> to move to the Completions buffer, where you can move point to the menu item you want and then press <code>&lt;RET&gt;</code> to select it.

 ## Minibuffer

 TODO

+The minibuffer is where Emacs commands read complicated arguments, such as file names, buffer names, Emacs command names, or Lisp expressions.
+When the minibuffer is in use, it appears in the echo area with a cursor.
+The minibuffer starts with a prompt string, which states what kind of input is expected.
+The prompt string usually ends with a colon and stands out from the input text.

 Since the minibuffer is just a buffer (with a small amount of screen space), you can use the usual basic Emacs keys for moving around (for example, <code>C-a</code> and <code>C-e</code>) and editing (for example, <code>C-k</code> and <code>C-/</code>) a line of text; however, you can't invoke anything that invokes the minibuffer (you can't use a minibuffer within another minibuffer).

 The minibuffer prompt string is read-only and cannot be changed.
 If you try to change it, then "Text is read-only" will briefly appear in the echo area.

+Sometimes, the prompt shows a default argument, inside parentheses before the colon.
+This default will be used as the argument if you just type <code>&lt;RET&gt;</code> without entering anything else (in other words, when you submit an empty string).

+If an error message or an informative message is emitted while the minibuffer is active, the message hides the minibuffer for a few seconds, or until you type something; then the minibuffer comes back.

 # Customisation